DevExpress/devextreme-documentation/concepts/70 Data Binding/5 Data Layer/9 Getters And Setters/1 Getter And Setter Calling Options.md

     // the getter returns a reference to the 'person.address.getAddress' function and assigns it to the 'getAddressFunction' variable var getAddressFunction = getter(person, { functionsAsIs: true });

-If the getter returns an object containing several functions, the **functionsAsIs** option affects all functions contained in this object.
+If the getter returns an object containing several functions, the **functionsAsIs** property affects all functions contained in this object.

 When you use a setter to assign a new value to a property containing an object, the object held in the property is replaced by the new one by default.